samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Follow these steps to create an adventure:

 **Step 1: Lay Out the Premise.** Determine the situation or conflict that underscores the adventure.
-Also think about the adventure’s setting and what is unique and fun about it.
+Also think about the adventure's setting and what is unique and fun about it.

-**Step 2: Draw In the Players.** Think about how the characters will get drawn into the situation you’ve established.
-Consider how the adventure might tie in with the characters’ goals.
+**Step 2: Draw In the Players.** Think about how the characters will get drawn into the situation you've established.
+Consider how the adventure might tie in with the characters' goals.

 **Step 3: Plan Encounters.** Determine the encounters or events that take the characters from the beginning of the adventure to the end.